-A man in California was recently sentenced to 18 months in prison and ordered to forfeit $1.7 million for illegally importing high-intensity discharge headlights that don’t meet U.S. safety standards, according to the U.S. Department of Justice.
+A man in California was recently sentenced to 18 months in prison and ordered to forfeit $1.7 million for illegally importing high-intensity discharge headlights that don’t meet U.S. safety standards, according to the

 While tinted windows might help keep things cool when it’s hot out, they can also pose a safety hazard if they’re too dark.
 This law varies by state, so if you’ve made this car modification where it isn’t permitted, you might be pulled over by a local police officer.

 In Alaska, tinting must allow 70% light transmittance on side windows in the front, and 40% in the rear.